Travelling is not for the faint-hearted. There is a reason why everyone doesn’t travel all the time.

 I can liken it to having a child.
 The days are stressful and but in the end it is a wonderful experience.

 Then, I got a text to say our flight to Italy is cancelled due to strikes at the airport and so began our first delay.
 We were meant to fly on the Monday morning.
 It was no booked for the Thursday.
 This gave us time to sort out our last few things.
 Even though it did delay our plans.
-This did have a knock-on effect on our car rental and we had to cancel the one we had with Avis, as they wanted to charge us over £600 to move the date from the to-day to the Thursday.
-We scoured the internet for a different option, which was to have the car formless days and it was a bit more than our original price.
+This did have a knock-on effect on our car rental and we had to cancel the one we had with Avis, as they wanted to charge us over £600 to move the date from the Tuesday to the Thursday.
+We scoured the internet for a different option, which was to have the car for less days and it was a bit more than our original price.

 Once we were ready to leave London for our flight in Luton, we got a bus to Golders Green to catch the National Express bus to Luton airport.
 This was 45 min late.
 We arrived at the airport with an hour to go before the gates opened.
-To our relief, we got through the queues quickly even though the lines we’re long.
+To our relief, we got through the queues quickly even though the queues we’re long.
 Security was also quick and we had 20min share to grab a sandwich before getting on the flight.

 We have been in Italy for a week now and have planed our next stop.
 From Italy to Spain.
 I am sure that journey will be an adventure as well.
 I look forward to writing about it.

 Maybe we might get used to the travelling between our stops.
-One thing I can definitely get used to is all the beautiful places and people that we see and meet.
+One thing I can definitely get used to is all the beautiful places and the people that we see and meet.
 That is why people travel.
 It is a beautiful adventure, but it comes with its own obstacles.